This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy generally has the appropriate equipment to provide its services safely.
-And it protects people’s privacy when using its equipment.
+The pharmacy has the equipment it needs to provide its services safely.
+Team members maintain the equipment, so it is safe to use.
+And they use it in a way that protects people’s privacy.

 Pharmacy details